In Depth: Inner Brain 3

 Because of neuron structure, impulses can only travel in one direction.
 So neurons are classified by whether they send or receive brain messages.
 Sensory, or afferent, neurons send information to the brain for processing; motor, or efferent, neurons send commands from the brain back to the body.

 There is also a third type of neuron.
 Found in the central nervous system, association neurons, or interneurons, connect the other two types of neuron and enable the central nervous system to sort information as needed.

 The other major category of nerve cells is neuroglial cells.
 These operate as the support system for neurons and are composed of several cell types with specific tasks.

 Neuroglial cells include:

-- Astrocytes: These cells connect neurons to capillaries.
+- Astrocytes: These cells connect neurons to capillaries, small blood vessels.
 This link allows neurons to receive nutrients and flush away wastes.

-- Microglial cells: Part of the immune desfense of the central nervous system, these cells swarm to damaged areas in the brain and spinal cord to kill germs and also remove waste.
+- Microglial cells: Part of the immune defense of the central nervous system, these cells swarm to damaged areas in the brain and spinal cord to kill germs and also remove waste.

-- Schwann cells: These are attached to the axon of a neuron and produce a material called myelin, which insulates and protects the axon.
+- Schwann cells: These are attached to the axon of a neuron — the part that lies between the cell body and the terminal ends — and produce a material called myelin, which insulates and protects the axon.